Patch (Unix)

 Developed by a programmer for other programmers, patch was frequently used for updating source code to a newer version.
 Because of this, many people came to associate patches with source code, whereas patches can in fact be applied to any text.
 Patched files do not accumulate any unneeded text, which is what some people perceive based on the English meaning of the word; patch is as capable of removing text as it is of adding it.

 Patches described here should not be confused with binary patches, which, although can be conceptually similar, are distributed to update binary files comprising the program to a new release.

-Patches in software development

-The diff files that serve as input to patch are readable text files, which means that they can be easily reviewed or modified by humans before use.
+The original patch program was written by Larry Wall (who went on to create the Perl programming language) and posted to mod.sources (which later became comp.sources.unix) in May 1985. patch was added to XPG4, which later became POSIX.
+Wall's code remains the basis of "patch" programs provided in OpenBSD, FreeBSD, and schilytools.
+The Open Software Foundation, which merged into The Open Group, is said to have maintained a derived version.
+The GNU project/FSF maintains its patch, forked from the Larry Wall version.
+The repository is different from that of GNU diffutils, but the documentation is managed together.
+Originally written for Unix, command has also been ported to Windows (via GnuWin32 and UnxUtils) and many other platforms.
+An implementation is part of ASCII's MSX-DOS2 Tools for MSX-DOS version 2.

+Use

+As patch files are text, they can be used with processes such as quality review and modification via a text editor.

-In addition to the "diff" program, diffs can also be produced by other programs, such as Subversion, CVS, RCS, Mercurial and Git.
+In addition to the diff command, a patch file can be produced by other programs, such as Subversion, CVS, RCS, Mercurial and Git.

 Patches have been the crucial component of many source control systems, including CVS.